shikaan/coldcan/README.md

  - it may not work on complicated sites;

- - on every configuration change you have to rebuild and clients won't be aware of changes;

- - order of frames is not 100% guaranteed;

  - depending on the client resources, less frames than expected could be created;

+ - it lacks a senseful test suite;

 Again, please don't take this too seriously.